umee-network/umee/docs/architecture/ADR-001-interest-stream.md

 ## Decision

 "uToken to base asset exchange rate grows over time".
-This method is inspired by the Compound model.
+This method is inspired by the Compound model, as illustrated in [the example found here](https://compound.finance/docs/ctokens#introduction)

 - Requirement: Umee chain stores uAsset <-> Asset exchange rate for each asset (not 1:1)